As aging farmers retire, lawmakers explore how to boost beginning producers

 Hearings are set in Washington this month to examine farm credit, crop insurance and forestry programs.
 Lawmakers plan to take their show on the road in August with field hearings slated in committee members’ districts across the country.

-Nebraska Examiner is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
-Nebraska Examiner maintains editorial independence.
-Contact Editor Cate Folsom for questions: info@nebraskaexaminer.com.
-Follow Nebraska Examiner on Facebook and Twitter.
+Missouri Independent is part of States Newsroom, a network of news bureaus supported by grants and a coalition of donors as a 501c(3) public charity.
+Missouri Independent maintains editorial independence.
+Contact Editor Jason Hancock for questions: info@missouriindependent.com.
+Follow Missouri Independent on Facebook and Twitter.

 Download our apps today for all of our latest coverage.